US STOCKS-Wall St slides as rising Treasury yields snuff out stock rally

 By Ankika Biswas and Bansari Mayur Kamdar

-Oct 5 (Reuters) - U.S. stocks fell on Wednesday as a two-day rally in growth stocks was cut short by rising Treasury yields after data showed despite rising interest rates, the demand in labor market remained firm and the services industry slowed modestly.
+Oct 5 (Reuters) - Wall Street fell on Wednesday as a two-day rally in U.S. stocks was cut short by rising Treasury yields after data showed firm demand in labor market despite rising interest rates.

-After posting a loss in the previous quarter, the benchmark S&P 500 index has gained 4% so far this week as yields fell for two straight sessions on softer U.S. economic data, UK's tax turnaround and Australia's smaller-than-expected rate hike. .N
+The benchmark S&P 500 .SPX index has gained 4% so far this week as yields fell for two straight sessions on softer U.S. economic data, UK's tax turnaround and Australia's smaller-than-expected rate hike. .N

-But the yields on the 10-year Treasury note US10YT=RR rose again sharply as traders reassessed their positions based on how aggressively they expect the Federal Reserve will raise rates.
+But the yields on the 10-year Treasury note US10YT=RR recovered sharply as economic data failed to reinforce recent hopes that the Federal Reserve might pivot to a less hawkish policy stance.
 US/

 Adding to the boost, ADP data showed U.S. private employers stepped up hiring in September, indicating more room for the Federal Reserve to remain aggressive in its rate hike stance.